What is cheap in Poland?

 If you’re after a no-contract plan, you may turn to internet provider Vectra.
 This provider currently has an offer for 64,99 zł per month for 450 mb/s internet.
 The activation fee is 79,99 zł.

-Turning to Orange, you have to pay 75,01 zł for fibre optic internet with a speed up to 300 mb/s.
-The activation fee is 100 zł.
+Turning to Orange, you have to pay 75,01 zł for fibre optic internet with a speed up to 600 mb/s.
+This is a two-year contract plan with an activation fee is 60 zł.
+The first six months are free and the fee of 75,01 zł applies between months 7 and 24.
+An extra payment of 4,99 zł per month applies for the modem.

 8. Staple food items